 # solution 2: '\u' used without hex digits in character string starting ""c:\u" x = read.csv("C:/Users/Bob/Desktop/problem.csv")

 The second way is to use a forward-slash.
 This approach gets around the problem by eliminating the backslash all together.

 # solution 3: '\u' used without hex digits in character string starting ""c:\u" x = read.csv(file = "C:\Users\Bob\Desktop\problem.csv")

 The third way is to equate the string to the file variable in the read.csv() function.
 This approach keeps the original format while eliminating special meanings from a hex digit or other kind of supplementary character class.

-This is an easy error to make because the standard file address system does not work as expected.
+This is an easy error to make because the standard file path address system or character sequence does not work as expected.
 However, it is an easy one to correct and avoid once you become aware of it.
-You can use any of these three solutions to avoid this error message, so feel free to try them all.
+You can use any of these three solutions to avoid this R code error message, so feel free to try them all.